DanaVarahi/FlickrApp/README.md

 ## Installation

 First clone this project.
-To run this app you will need to install the following dependencies:
+To run this app you will need to install the following dependencies in the aplication root folder:
 ```
  sudo apt update
  sudo apt install nodejs